YumikaFukuyama/IS2025/WEEK13/notebookLM2.md

 ### Mission 2: Please analyze and create your own 8 key outcomes by your story (e.g., Midterm Prsentation, YouTube Video about Information System)

-Option A: Midterm Presentation Story — 8 Key Outcomes
+**Option A: Midterm Presentation Story — 8 Key Outcomes**

-Problem framing: I learned to define the real problem (pain points + stakeholders) before proposing solutions.
+1.Problem framing: I learned to define the real problem (pain points + stakeholders) before proposing solutions.

-System thinking: I mapped inputs → processes → outputs → feedback loops instead of listing features.
+2.System thinking: I mapped inputs → processes → outputs → feedback loops instead of listing features.

-Data mindset: I clarified what data is needed, where it comes from, and how quality affects decisions.
+3.Data mindset: I clarified what data is needed, where it comes from, and how quality affects decisions.

 Security awareness: I added privacy + access control as requirements (not last-minute add-ons).